-It was recently argued that cosupposition-like inferences are triggered not just when some elements cooccur with and enrich the main message, but also by pure iconic elements such as ASL classifier movements and pro-speech gestures.
+It was recently argued that cosupposition-like inferences are triggered not just by elements that co-occur with the main message, but also by pure iconic elements appearing on their own, such as ASL classifier predicates, and pro-speech gestures.
 While the source of these cosupposition-like inferences is still under investigation, we will argue that similar generalizations can be extended to music.